NecipAkgz/fhevm-example-factory/docs/concepts/fhe-anti-patterns.md

-Common FHE mistakes and their correct alternatives.
-Covers: branching, permissions, require/revert, re-encryption, loops, noise, and deprecated APIs.
+Comprehensive guide to FHE anti-patterns and their solutions.
+Covers 9 critical mistakes: using if/else on encrypted values, incorrect permission patterns, require() statements that leak info, unbounded loops, noise accumulation, and deprecated APIs.
+Each pattern shows both ❌ WRONG and ✅ CORRECT implementations.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: